ablaom/KoalaLightGBM.jl/README.md

 3.6908332199941105
 ````

-## Categorical features
+### Categorical features

 By default, KoalaLightGBM treats any feature of element type `T<:Real`
 as an ordinal feature, and this includes columns of `Bool` and `Int`
 type.
 If a feature is to be treated as categorical, first convert it
 to some non-real type (such as `String` or `Char`).
 Alternatively,
-modify the default transformer for inputs as here:
+modify the default transformer for inputs as in the following example
+continued from above:

 ````julia
 julia> tr_X = default_transformer_X(rgs)